 Presentation Objective #2

-Evaluate all individuals within your home or facility to determine levels of literacy competency.
+Evaluate all individuals within your home or facility (or within their own homes) to determine levels of literacy competency.

 What are the necessary prerequisites for learning how to read?